vadymfrlv/phonebook/README.md

 The application consists of several pages:

+- `/` - a public route that displays the greeting.
-- /signup - a public route for registering a new user with a form.
+- `/signup` - a public route for registering a new user with a form.
 This route is restricted, and if the user is already logged in, they cannot access this route.
-- /signin - a public route for logging in an existing user with a form.
+- `/signin` - a public route for logging in an existing user with a form.
 This route is restricted, and if the user is already logged in, they cannot access this route.
-- /contacts - a private route for managing the user's contact list.
+- `/contacts` - a private route for managing the user's contact list.
 If the user is not logged in, they cannot access this route and will be redirected to the /signin page.

 ## Demo 🖥